-True alignment to investors real return objectives; Diversification of risk; Active management of the Asset Allocation; Access to an increased amount of investment opportunities; ESG integration through Perpetual and Trillium Funds.
+True alignment to investors real return objectives; Diversification of risk; Active management of the Asset Allocation; Access to an increased amount of investment opportunities

 FUND RISKS

 All investments carry risk and different strategies may carry different levels of risk.
 The relevant product disclosure statement or offer document for a fund should be considered before deciding whether to acquire or hold units in that fund.
 Your financial adviser can assist you in determining whether a fund is suited to your financial needs.